2012 United States House of Representatives elections in Louisiana: Predictions

+Results

 District 6

 Republican Bill Cassidy, who has represented the 6th district since 2009, is running for re-election.
 The district comprises 334,899 White Americans registered voters, 88,460 African Americans and 16,873 people of other ethnicities.
 Of its voters, 194,088 are Democrats, 143,160 are Republicans, and 102,984 are affiliated to neither party.
 It includes the suburbs of Baton Rouge and extends south as far as the outskirts of Houma.